allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 - Research is key.
 Even if your business tells you there is no time for it, insist on it.
 Otherwise you will end up spending even more time on fixes.
 - Apache Spark is a beast.
-It can simplify your computation dramatically and give amazing results results with it, but at the same time you need to think more about how your data will be calculated.
+It can simplify your computation dramatically and give amazing results with it, but at the same time you need to think more about how your data will be calculated.
 One small problem may result in slow computation.
 Unfortunately lots of them are hard to notice.
 - [Join us](allegro.pl/praca) if you like such challenges :-)